davidoesch/shadow_solar_calculator/README.md

 This repository contains three scripts:
 - `setup_grass_location.sh` — create a GRASS location from a georeferenced DEM and import the DEM (creates `dem_wgs84`, sets region, precomputes slope/aspect).
 - `calculate_shadows_loop.sh` — simple time-looped runner that calls `r.sun` for time steps and exports shadow masks and incidence rasters to GeoTIFF.
-- `calculate_shadows_optimized.sh` — an optimized, safer, and more featureful version tuned for machines with many cores and large memory (88 CPUs / 1 TB in the script example).
+- `calculate_shadows_optimized.sh` — an optimized, safer, and more featureful version tuned for machines with many cores and large memory (88 CPUs / 1 TB RAM in the script example, takes approx 8min for one run for swissALTIRegio).
 Uses GDAL and TIFF optimizations and removes intermediate rasters to save space.

-Table of contents
-- About
-- Requirements
-- Files & purpose
-- Quick start
-- Usage examples
-- Configuration / environment variables
-- Output format and naming
-- Performance tips
-- Troubleshooting
-- Contributing
-- License

 About
 -----
 These scripts automate a common workflow for producing per-time-step solar incidence and binary shadow masks using GRASS GIS `r.sun`.
-Typical use-cases include solar resource assessment, microclimate/shade analysis, and input layers for environmental modeling.
+Typical use-cases include solar resource assessment, microclimate/shade analysis, and input layers for EO products.

 Requirements
 ------------